-Abby Hill was one of the first people in CT to become a Certified Professional Dog Trainer (CPDT-KA) through the Certification Council of Professional Dog Trainers (CCPDT).
+Abby was one of the first people in CT to become a Certified Professional Dog Trainer (CPDT-KA) through the Certification Council of Professional Dog Trainers (CCPDT).
 She was also at the very first Rally competition where she not only won multiple classes but earned the highest title possible, Magnum Cum Laude 1.
 Since then she has competed on a National Level in multiple disciplines including AKC Rally and Obedience.
-Abby is the owner of The Exceptional Pet, the Founder of The Exceptional Partner Service Dogs, the Head Trainer at Danbury Animal Welfare Society (DAWS) as well as being an AKC Canine Good Citizen Evaluator and a Member of the National Association of Canine Scent Work.
+Abby is the owner of The Exceptional Pet, the Founder and Director of The Exceptional Sidekick Service Dogs and Therapy Dogs, as well as being an AKC Canine Good Citizen Evaluator and a Member of the National Association of Canine Scent Work.

 Abby is a big believer in continuing education and professional development.
 Every year she travels to workshops and seminars with some of the leading trainers in the field.
 Over the years, she has taken courses from such experts as Dr. Ian Dunbar, Suzanne Clothier, Pia Silvani, and Sue Sternberg, and Denise Fenzi.
 She regularly attends conferences and classes to try to learn new, exciting techniques and loves to learn from the thousands of dogs that she has trained over the years.

 She lives with her 3 kids, 3 dogs, 7 chickens, 1 tortoise, 1 hamster, and a